adem1409/Orbital-Insights/README.md

 # 🚀 Orbital Insights

 **Orbital Insights** is a data warehouse and business intelligence project built around satellites launch data.
-It models real-world satellites and rockest information using a star schema, automates the ETL process with Python, and visualizes insights through Metabase dashboards.
+It models real-world satellites and rockest information using a star schema, automates the ETL process with Python, and visualizes insights through Metabase dashboard.

 ## 📊 Project Overview